 After receiving your degree, you must complete 3000 hours of supervised work experience over a period of at least one year.
 Within those hours, 100 of them need to be with direct supervision by a qualified supervisor.

 You can learn more about the specific Connecticut counseling licensure requirements on the Connecticut Department of Public Health webpage.

 Next, you can submit evidence of completed work and degree requirements by filling out the necessary forms and completing the Connecticut counseling licensure exam registration form.

 Links to all the downloadable versions of these forms can be found by scrolling down on the Connecticut Department of Public Health webpage.

-Once your application has been approved the, Connecticut licensing board will notify you of when you can sit for the exam.
+Once your application has been approved, the Connecticut licensing board should notify you of when you can sit for the exam.
 Information about the National Counselor Certification Examination can be found on the NBCC webpage.